nikic/nikic.github.com/_posts/2012-01-19-Careful-XDebug-can-skew-your-performance-numbers.markdown

 Also: Low level optimizations like function inlining may actually measurably improve performance on your development machine (like in my case), but have little effect in the production environment.
-So, don't fear clean and modular code for performance reasons ;)
+So, you can safely go for clean code with small functions and not fear about performance degradation.

   [1]: http://xdebug.org/
   [2]: https://github.com/nikic/PHP-Parser